 So for this list, we included the best options for beginners, professionals, and experts.
 That way, you can choose the perfect camera for you no matter your skill level or your budget.

 Is your budget a bit tight?
-Then, Sony a6000 is the best camera to help you get started.
-No, you’re not reading a misprint.
-I am talking about the same Sony a6000 released in 2014.
-So why is it relevant in product photography?
+Then, Sony a6400 is the best camera to help you get started.
+Why is it relevant in product photography?
 Because it’s one of the cheapest high-quality cameras you can buy brand new.

 If you don’t feel like buying an entry-level mirrorless camera, then the Canon T7i is the perfect option for you.
 It has the same price as the Sony a6000 and has the same amount of resolution at 24MP.
 But what makes Canon T7i different is that it’s incredibly user-friendly, especially to those who love using DSLRs.